tangentsoft/pidp8i/doc/os8-run.md

 `resume`

-As explained above in the [Execution contexts](#contexts) section, we can't just issue a SIMH `continue` command because we need some output from OS/8 running within SIMH to re-synchronize Python expect to.

-After trying several different things that did not work, the least disruptive action is to send `CTRL/C` and a newline with some keyboard delays.
-The `resume` command does this.

-However, because the context switches are well-defined, the `resume` command is completely optional in scripts.
-Instead `os8-run`, when it detects the need to return to OS/8 from SIMH command level, will issue a `resume` command to force a context switch.
+The least disruptive way to resume operations under SIMH is to issue the `continue` command.
+Although it took a while, we finally got this command working reliably.
+There were timing and workflow issues that had to be resolved.

+The `resume` command checks to see if OS/8 has been booted and refuses to act if it has not.

 ### <a id="restart-comm"></a>`restart` — Restart OS/8.

 `restart`

-Equivalent to the SIMH command line of \"`go 7600`\".
+Equivalent to the SIMH command line of \"`go 7600`\", but which confirms we got our Monitor prompt.

 Before `resume` was developed, the next less disruptive way to get an OS/8 Keyboard Monitor prompt was to restart SIMH at address 07600.